 Dean Parker is one of the firm's senior practitioners in the fields of real estate, secured lending and commercial law.
 Over a career spanning more than a quarter of a century, he has represented a wide array of institutions, business corporations, entrepreneurial organizations and individuals, with particular emphasis in the real estate and banking sectors.

-Mr. Parker's broad expertise in real estate is relied upon extensively by clients in acquisitions and dispositions, development, leasing, financing, governmental entitlements and dispute resolution.
+Dean's broad experience in real estate is relied upon extensively by clients in acquisitions and dispositions, development, leasing, financing, governmental entitlements and dispute resolution.
 Some of the more notable transactions he has spearheaded include:

 - Entitlement of a world headquarters campus site for a Chicago area based manufacturer, including annexation, zoning and negotiation of incentives with applicable taxing districts.

 - Acquisition and redevelopment of an upscale community shopping center in Wilmette, Illinois, one of Chicago's North Shore suburbs, on behalf of the developer.

 - Disposition of an environmentally challenged former manufacturing site for a major industrial company.